matthieugomez/statar/README.md

 stataR
 ======

-A tentative package for Stata users built on `data.tabe`
+A tentative package for Stata users built on `data.table`

 Variable arguments accept character vectors and wildcards.
 They can be negated with "-"